hbroek/reken/documentation/developer-guide/chapter-4.md

 <input type="color" data-value="favoriteColor">
 ```

-When the user interacts with the input field, the `favoriteColor` variable will be updated automatically, and changes to the variable will reflect in the input field.
+When the user interacts with the input field, the `favoriteColor` variable will be updated automatically, and changes to the variable will be reflected in the input field.

 ### 4.3.5 type='range'

-Input type `range` binds to a integer variable.
-As mentioned earlier when binding a variable to a `type=range` input control, the variable gets updated through a `input event`.
-Which means that user manipulates the range control (typically via slider control)  the bound variable updates instantly.
+Input type `range` binds to an integer variable.
+As mentioned earlier, when binding a variable to a `type=range` input control, the variable gets updated through an `input event`.
+This means that user manipulates the range control (typically via slider control), and the bound variable updates instantly.
 Not when he finishes.
-The advantage is that the UI can react in realtime to the updating variable.
+The advantage is that the UI can react to the updating variable in real time.

 **Example:**